containers/podman/docs/source/markdown/podman-create.1.md

 ### Rootless Containers

-Podman runs as a non root user on most systems.
+Podman runs as a non-root user on most systems.
 This feature requires that a new enough version of shadow-utils be installed.
 The shadow-utils package must include the newuidmap and newgidmap executables.

 Note: RHEL7 and Centos 7 will not have this feature until RHEL7.7 is released.